aufdemrand/Guestbook.ing/README.md

 ## Overview

 Guestbook.ing provides event holders with a straightforward way to collect details from their attendees.
-Participants can easily leave their names and email in a digital guestbook that the event organizer can then view.
+Participants can easily leave their names, email, and a message for the host in a digital guestbook that the event organizer can then view.

 ## Built With Spaceport